uclhal/Data-Science-for-Docs/02-lesson-02-excel-hell.md

 ## Introduction

 Spread sheets offer a simple and effective method to collect data.
 However, their ease of use often leads to a sloppy approach to data entry.
 Good data discipline is an essential foundation to data analysis and a small investment at this stage can prevent you running into trouble when trying to analyse and publish your study.
-This tutorial will take you through the essential dos and don’ts of managing your data in a spreadsheet.
+This tutorial will take you through the essential dos and don'ts of managing your data in a spreadsheet.

-As a word of caution, don’t forget, that any data collection should be inline with the Data Protection Act.
+As a word of caution, don't forget, that any data collection should be inline with the Data Protection Act.
 Please ensure you manage your data appropriately.

 ### Which application to use?

 There are many different spreadsheets to use.
-Almost everyone will be familiar with excel, although it’s worth considering if this is actually the right choice for you.
+Almost everyone will be familiar with excel, although it's worth considering if this is actually the right choice for you.
 If you are planning a major collaboration, where many people need to enter data simultaneously, then an excel spreadsheet is probably not for you.
 Have a look at google sheets as an alternative.
 As your requirements grow, you may want to explore a relational database.
-But for now, we’ll assume you are using excel.
+But for now, we'll assume you are using excel.

 ## Data types